 The Canadian Accounting Standards Board (AcSB) has announced its decision to replace Canadian generally accepted accounting principles ("GAAP") with International Financial Reporting Standards (IFRS) for all Canadian Publicly Accountable Enterprises.
-The effective changeover date for the Company is May 1, 2011, at which time Canadian GAAP will cease to apply for the Company and will be replaced by IFRS.
-Following this timeline, the Company will issue its first set of interim financial statements prepared under IFRS in the first quarter of fiscal 2011 including comparative IFRS financial results and an opening balance sheet as at May 1, 2010.
+The effective changeover date for the Company was May 1, 2011, at which time Canadian GAAP was replaced by IFRS.
+Following this timeline, the Company will issue its first set of interim financial statements prepared under IFRS in the first quarter of fiscal 2012 including comparative IFRS financial results and an opening balance sheet as at May 1, 2010.
 The first annual IFRS consolidated financial statements will be prepared for the year ended April 30, 2012 with restated comparatives for the year ended April 30, 2011.

-Management has developed a project plan for the conversion to IFRS based on the current nature of operations.
-The conversion plan is comprised of three phases: 1) Scoping phase which will assess the overall impact and effort required by the Company in order to transition to IFRS; 2) Planning phase which will include a detailed analysis of the conversion process and implementation plan required for disclosure for the Company's first quarter; 3) Transition phase which will include the preparation of an IFRS compliant opening balance sheet as at May 1, 2010, any necessary conversion adjustments and reconciliations, preparation of fully compliant pro forma financial statements including all note disclosures and disclosures required for the MD&A.
+Management has developed a project plan for the conversion to IFRS based on the nature of operations.
+The conversion plan is comprised of three phases: 1) Scoping phase which assessed the overall impact and effort required by the Company in order to transition to IFRS; 2) Planning phase which included a detailed analysis of the conversion process and implementation plan required for disclosure for the Company's first quarter; 3) Transition phase which included the preparation of an IFRS compliant opening balance sheet as at May 1, 2010, any necessary conversion adjustments and reconciliations, preparation of fully compliant pro forma financial statements including all note disclosures and disclosures required for the MD&A.

-Management has completed phase one, the IFRS Scoping phase, and is now advancing through phase two, the Planning stage.
-Management prepared a component evaluation of its existing financial statement line items, comparing Canadian GAAP to the corresponding IFRS guidelines, and has identified a number of differences.
-Many of the differences identified are not expected to have a material impact on the reported results and financial position.
+Management has completed the scoping phase and the planning stage and is now advancing through the transition stage.
+Management prepared a component evaluation of its existing financial statement line items, comparing Canadian GAAP to the corresponding IFRS guidelines, and has identified some differences.
+None of the differences identified are expected to have a material impact on the reported results and financial position.